How to choose your first telescope

 Of course, other deep-sky objects may be viewed, with larger aperture Schmidt-Cassegrains providing the most satisfying experience.

-Although the views may not be quite as tack sharp as those from refractors, they are a popular choice as a happy compromise between large enough aperture and manageable size.
+Although the views may not be quite as tack sharp as those from refractors, they are a popular choice as a first telescope because they are a a happy compromise between large enough aperture and manageable size.

 The right telescope for you can be determined by deciding where and how you will use your telescope; maybe at home, or perhaps to take to dark-sky sites.